 According to the assimilationist ideal, a nonracist society would be one in which individual’s race was of no more significance in any of these three areas than is eye color today. (p.
 461)

 In order to remedy the discrepancies from this ideal, Liberal social philosophers advocate well-known measures to justly distribute the benefits of social life.
 Accordingly, Legal theorist Ronald Dworkin argues for Affirmative Action in “The Rights of Alan Bakke,” but not in order to redistribute power or change the underlying nature of historical and social relations, but in order to reduce the significance of race and work toward a society that is no longer “conscious” of race.
-Critical Theorists do not disagree with Liberal Egalitarianism because the latter do not recognize some fundamental construction of “oppressor and oppressed,” but because they do not see the fundamental requirement of recognition and integration at the basic level of social relations; that is, that do not see the disparities as “normal” and pathological, immanent to historical processes.
+Critical Theorists do not disagree with Liberal Egalitarianism because the latter do not recognize some fundamental construction of “oppressor and oppressed,” but because they do not see the fundamental requirements of recognition and integration at the basic level of social relations; that is, they do not see the disparities as “normal” and pathological, immanent to historical processes.
 For example,

 Equality of opportunity integrates some African Americans into white institutions, but it does little to change the informal sources of power, rooted in an institution’s culturally structured norms and practices, that still privilege white members.
 It may shuffle social positions, but it does little to address underlying social relations.
 (David Cochran, The Color of Freedom, p.
 62)